plotly/plotly.github.io/_posts/2015-05-01-area-charts-in-excel-with-plotly.md

 </tr>
 <tr>
 <td>
+Here’s how the
+<b>LAYOUT</b>
-Here’s how the **LAYOUT** popover looks with the plot and margin background color changed to grey.
+popover looks with the plot and margin background color changed to grey.
 </td>
 <td>
 <img alt="How to make an area chart with excel 03" src="/static/images/area-charts-in-excel-with-plotly/layout-general.png" title=""/>